nnachefski/ocpstuff/satellite/README.md

 for i in `ls *.erb`; do hammer job-template import $i; done
 ```

-##### # now connect to your satellite Web UI to configure you repos, content views, activation keys, and SDLC Library.
+##### # now connect to your satellite Web UI to configure you repos, content views, activation keys, kickstart templates, and the SDLC Library.